Horsley Lodge Limited and Horsley Lodge Golf Club

 22. The club cannot accept liability for members’ cars, the contents of vehicles or other property, which are bought to the club at the member’s, own risk.
-Horsley Lodge’s liability for damage or loss of members and guests’ property is strictly limited to any damage or loss caused directly as a result of the negligence of Horsley Lodge, its staff or agents.
+Horsley Lodge Ltd’s liability for damage or loss of members and guests’ property is strictly limited to any damage or loss caused directly as a result of the negligence of Horsley Lodge Ltd, its staff or agents.
 Any item of lost/found property unclaimed for a period greater than 3 months may be disposed of.

 23. Any member or guest who suffers an accident on club premises or grounds must report the circumstances and details of the accident/incident to the senior staff member on duty immediately.
-Horsley Lodge cannot accept any liability for any accident to a member or guest other than liability that may arise from the negligence of Horsley Lodge.
+Horsley Lodge Ltd cannot accept any liability for any accident to a member or guest other than liability that may arise from the negligence of Horsley Lodge Ltd.

-27. Management of the club and facilities is controlled by Horsley Lodge who require members and guests to comply with any reasonable directions given to ensure the smooth operation of the club.
+26. Management of the club and facilities is controlled by Horsley Lodge Ltd who require members and guests to comply with any reasonable directions given to ensure the smooth operation of the club.

-28. Horsley Lodge Constitution, which is subservient to these Rules sets out the roles and responsibilities of the Officers of Horsley Lodge and the process for election.
+27. The Horsley Lodge Golf Club Members Constitution, which is subservient to these rules, sets out the roles and responsibilities of the Officers of Horsley Lodge and the process for election.

 The name of the Club shall be Horsley Lodge (“the Club”)

-The Club is a Proprietary Club, the proprietor is Horsley Lodge Ltd (The Proprietor)
+The Club is a Proprietary Club and the proprietor is Horsley Lodge Ltd (The Proprietor)